IgniteUI/igniteui-docfx/en/components/general/framework-and-features/ssr-rendering.md

 This schematic will perform several changes to your app client and server configurations, as well as npm commands and app.module updates.

 #### Step 2 - Define all browser-specific objects that are missing
 Since Universal apps run on the server and not in the browser, there are a few things you need to watch out for in your code.
-Browser-specific objects, such as `window`, `document`, or `location` are missing, so we can use [domino](https://github.com/fgnass/domino#server-side-dom-implementation-based-on-mozillas-domjs) for server-side dom abstraction.
+Browser-specific objects, such as `window`, `document`, or `location` are missing, so we recommend using of [domino](https://github.com/fgnass/domino#server-side-dom-implementation-based-on-mozillas-domjs) for Server-side DOM abstraction.
 Domino is a Server-side DOM implementation based on Mozilla's dom.js.

 ```typescript
 // server.ts